skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch asks, "So what makes you believe this is just folklore?"

 Relnar frowns at him, "Well, just to start: A mountain that curses people?
-This doesn't stike you as particularly absurd?"
+This doesn't strike you as particularly absurd?"

 Enoch is now defiant, "Have you looked at your country recently?"